- What is a Chihuahua?

 There are two types of Chihuahua.
-One of which has a smooth, soft glossy coat, which covers the whole body except head and ears.
+One of which has a smooth, soft glossy coat, which covers the whole body except the head and ears.
 The other version has a long coat with an undercoat.
 This type of coat could be curly or flat.
 The Chihuahua falls under the AKC’s toy category.
-Generally their height is 6 to 10 inches at the shoulders and their weight is 2 to 6 pounds.
-Chihuahuas come in various colors, from plain white, to solid black and spotted, or other colors like silver, blue or gray, chocolate, fawn or tan, tricolor-chocolate, blue or black with tan or white markings, merle and brindle, and each of the colors vary in tone and shade.
+Generally, their height is 6 to 10 inches at the shoulders and their weight is 2 to 6 pounds.
+Chihuahuas come in various colors, from plain white to solid black and spotted, or other colors like silver, blue or gray, chocolate, fawn or tan, tricolor-chocolate, blue or black with tan or white markings, merle, and brindle, and each of the colors varies in tone and shade.
 Chihuahuas are mostly known for their small body and large, sharp ears.
 A Chihuahua’s nose is usually short and slightly pointed.
-They have lean jaws and cheeks and blue, mole or chocolate colored noses.
-However a pink nose is permissible in blonde Chihuahuas.
+They have lean jaws and cheeks and blue, mole, or chocolate-colored noses.
+However, a pink nose is permissible in blonde Chihuahuas.
 The tail is either up or curled in a loop with the tip of it slightly touching the back.

 Proper Chihuahua health care also involves grooming.
-You will often notice many Chihuahuas with dirty, rough or greasy hair, their nails too long, teary eyes, and dirty ears.
+You will often notice many Chihuahuas with dirty, rough, or greasy hair, their nails too long, teary eyes, and dirty ears.
 Obviously, these Chihuahuas are not well-groomed.
 Remember, a well-groomed Chihuahua not only looks good, but he feels good from within as well.
 This paves the way for better health for your Chihuahua.
 Incredibly enough after grooming, chihuahuas can look very different and seem to have more pep.
-Ticks, fleas, manges and other parasites often breed on a Chihuahuas coat.
-With regular grooming you can avoid this.
+Ticks, fleas, mange, and other parasites often breed on a Chihuahuas coat.
+With regular grooming, you can avoid this.

 You know your pet best and can often notice subtle early warning signs of illness that someone else may not detect.
 If you observe symptoms or other signs that worry you, call your veterinary immediately.
 The safest approach would be to have your pet examined before it is too late.
 Although figures often vary, as with any breed, the average lifespan for a Chihuahua is approximately 8 to 18 years of age.